RayVentura/ShortGPT/README.md

 ### Installation and Use

-For setup refer to the main repo "ShortGPT" and https://docs.shortgpt.ai/docs/how-to-install
+For setup refer to the main [repo](https://docs.shortgpt.ai/docs/how-to-install) and installation [guide](https://docs.shortgpt.ai/docs/how-to-install)
 ### Update
 - includes youtube_api.py without rate time throtteling or oauth authentication errors (done)
 - works out of the box without google's YouTube v3 and credentials